 Concepts and Questions Learning objectives AT1 Learning About religion AT 2 Learning From religion Outcomes and Assessment What makes a place special?
+What makes a place feel special?
+What are special places for religious people?
+What happens in places of worship?
 To understand that we all have or own special places.
+To understand that religious people have special places in the home and in the community where they worship.
 Learning that religions have special places for people to worship.
-Illustrate and describe their special place Pupils can recall the places which are special to What makes a place feel special?
-To understand that religious people Describe special places from two religions Identify feelings associated with their special place - either on religious groups and that the key features that reflect What are special places for religious people? have special places in the home Identifying key features their own or with others beliefs What happens in places of worship? and in the community where they worship. of a sacred place in the home in two religions Visit a place of worship and identify key features.
-Reflect on the importance for the believers in the special places they have studied Pupils can appreciate the emotions associated with places of spiritual and religious significance and reflect upon their own feelings.
+Describe special places from two religions Identifying key features of a sacred place in the home in two religions Visit a place of worship and identify key features.
+Illustrate and describe their special place Identify feelings associated with their special place - either on their own or with others Reflect on the importance for the believers in the special places they have studied Pupils can recall the places which are special to religious groups and that the key features that reflect beliefs Pupils can appreciate the emotions associated with places of spiritual and religious significance and reflect upon their own feelings.